tomjwells/fin.tomoswells.com/README.md

 The following methods are applied to the pricing of American options:
   - [The Binomial Tree method](https://github.com/tomjwells/finance/blob/master/modules/derivatives/binomial_model.py)

-The user may select an equity from the S&P500, a maturity date and a strike price for the option.

-See [./modules/derivatives](https://github.com/tomjwells/finance/tree/master/modules/derivatives) for the Python files implementing these algorithms.

 # Modern Portfolio Theory ([link](https://fin.tomoswells.com/markowitz))

 The formulae used to find the efficient frontier analytically are derived in [Markowitz_Theory.pdf](https://github.com/tomjwells/finance/blob/master/modules/markowitz/Markowitz_Theory.pdf).

-The Python code implementing that algebra to find the efficient frontier and optimal portfolio weights in Python can be found at [./modules/markowitz/main.py](https://github.com/tomjwells/finance/blob/master/modules/markowitz/main.py).
+Python code implementing that algebra to find the efficient frontier and optimal portfolio weights in Python can be found at [./modules/markowitz/main.py](https://github.com/tomjwells/finance/blob/master/modules/markowitz/main.py).

 # Running the Project